Skip to main content

 warning

-It is not always necessary to deploy a contract in order to test it, but sometimes it's inevitable (when testing functions that depend on the contract being initialized, or contracts that call others for example) It is important to keep them up to date, as TXE cannot recompile them on changes.
+It is always necessary to deploy a contract in order to test it.
+It is important to keep them up to date, as TXE cannot recompile them on changes.
 Think of it as regenerating the bytecode and ABI so it becomes accessible externally.

 Calling functions